semrush/smdbox/README.md

 # SMD BOX

-Smd box is tool for displaying SMD schema of RPC services and testing those services live.
+SMD Box is UI for human-readable displaying of JSON-RPC SMD schemas from remote url, allowing you to call RPC methods live, view and log results.

 ## Getting started